SAP-samples/fiori-tools-samples/neo-migration/README.md

 - You’ll need an SAP Business Technology Platform (SAP BTP) account
 - You are subscribed to SAP Business Application Studio, follow this [tutorial](https://help.sap.com/products/SAP%20Business%20Application%20Studio/9d1db9835307451daa8c930fbd9ab264/6331319fd9ea4f0ea5331e21df329539.html) for more information
 - You are subscribed to the SAP Launchpad Service, follow this [tutorial](https://developers.sap.com/tutorials/cp-portal-cloud-foundry-getting-started.html) for more information
-- If the referenced services are not available in Service Marketplace, please select Entitlements from the root of your subacacount, select Configure Entitlements, locate the required service, create it, save it and then return to the Service Marketplace to add the required service to your subaccount.
+- If the referenced services are not available in Service Marketplace, please select Entitlements from the root of your subaccount, select Configure Entitlements, locate the required service, create it, save it and then return to the Service Marketplace to add the required service to your subaccount.

 # Create SAP Fiori Dev Space